 At just over £100 sterling (with free shipping to the UK) and other destinations from Gearbest, while taking the low cost into account, this is a good value phone, still working perfectly after being in constant use for approaching 3 months here in Spain.
 This is not the first Cubot we’ve had but is definitely the best looking so far.
 The last one was also a budget Cubot and was flawless.

 If you’re used to unreasonably tarted up studio photos, these un-retouched photos should be refreshingly real.
-The photo above is the X19 sitting on my desk, taken with my Pocophone and NO adjustments made.
+The photo above is the X19 sitting on my desk, shot taken with my Pocophone and NO adjustments made.

 Check the centre of the image above – pin-sharp and IMHO just the right distance from the edge of the phone.
 I also want to show you the unique colour of the Cubot X19 phone back, underneath that clear plastic protector.
-Not sure I can do the “Twilight colour” justice – SO very much better than plain black.
+Not sure I can do the variable “Twilight colour” justice – SO very much better than plain black.
 It’s…..
 LOVELY.

 Gearbest refer to the phone as the Cubot X19 4G Phablet. specs include 4GB RAM, 64GB ROM, 5.93” FHD+ screen, 16MP + 2MP dual cameras.
 The phone also comes complete with a SIM tool.

-The screen is a very reasonable (given the physical size under 6 inches) 1080x2160 pixels and the front camera is 8MP.
 Sensors include e-compass, fingerprint sensor, gravity, light sensor, gyroscope and distance sensor.